Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 }

-This function is called periodically by the timer for the animation.
-This is where we actually shake the model.
+This function is called periodically by the animation timer and actually shakes the model:

 } …